Battle of Voronezh (1942)

-The Battle of Voronezh, or First Battle of Voronezh, was a battle on the Eastern Front of World War II, fought in and around the strategically important city of Voronezh on the Don river, 450 km south of Moscow, from 28 June-24 July 1942, as opening move of the German summer offensive in 1942.
+The Battle of Voronezh, or First Battle of Voronezh, was a battle on the Eastern Front of World War II, fought in and around the strategically important city of Voronezh on the Don river, 450 km south of Moscow, from 28 June to 24 July 1942, as the opening move of the German summer offensive in 1942.

-The battle was marked by heavy urban fighting, and ferocious street-fighting, showing what was to come at the Battle of Stalingrad.
+The battle was marked by heavy urban and ferocious street-fighting, showing what was to come at the Battle of Stalingrad.

 Battle

 The German attack had two objectives.
-One was to seed confusion about the ultimate goals of the overall campaign.
+One was to sow confusion about the ultimate goals of the overall campaign.
 There was widespread feeling by almost all observers, especially Soviet high command, that the Germans would reopen their attack on Moscow that summer.
 By strongly attacking toward Voronezh, near the site of the German's deepest penetration the year before, it would hide the nature of the real action taking place far to the south.
 Soviet forces sent to the area to shore up the defenses would not be able to move with the same speed as the Germans, who would then turn south and leave them behind.
 The other purpose was to provide an easily defended front line along the river, providing a strong left flank that could be protected with relatively light forces.